-I am back from a great (short) trip to Florida where myself, and two colleagues (Christine and TJ) kicked off a redesign project with one of our newest clients, Children’s Services Council of Broward County.
+I am back from a great (short) trip to Florida where my two colleagues (Christine and TJ) and I kicked off a redesign project with one of our newest clients, Children’s Services Council of Broward County.

 We made a lot of progress in a short period of time.
 We undertook an efficient and effective group card sorting exercise to improve the structure of the main content areas of the website.
 We made great inroads on their wireframes, showing where content and functionality will live on the homepage and key interior pages.
 We got to show off our cool 360-degree VR headset, which you should come by to check out sometime.
 We enjoyed some great meals together with the client and got a chance to understand what makes them tick.

 When it was all done, we received a great note from a member of the staff that read, in part: “I have sat in on several design meetings over the years and I have to say this was by far best!
 I love your approach and am looking forward to working with you.”